beliciataylor/academic-kickstart/content/post/intro-to-github-talk/index.md

 ![Distributed](distributed.png)

 We mentioned GitHub as our "server computer" in our example, but in more general terms, GitHub is a centralized location for hosting git repositories (think: Git HUB).
 As far as I know, git repositories can store and update almost any file type including Python and R scripts, Jupyter notebooks, RMarkdown files, and PDFs.
-We've previously said we can store a copy of our local repository on GitHub.com, but how do we technically to do that?
+We've previously said we can store a copy of our local repository on GitHub.com, but how do we technically do that?
 There are four Git commands that complete this process:

 1. _git add_: tells git you want to add a version of a file to your local repository
 2. _git commit_: saves the versions of the files you previously "git" added to your local repository